theMakersOrg/VuePressTest/docs/README.md

 actionText: See Counter App
 actionLink: /counter/counter-app
 features:
-- title: Embedded Vue Counter
+- title: 3D Printing
-  image: /banner.svg
+  image: /3dPrinting.jpg
-  details: A Vue counter developed using Vue is embedded in this doc, now that's the power of VuePress!
+  details: We have a variety of printers and people with lots of experience 3D printing.
-- title: Fun Docs made with VuePress
+- title: Sewing
-  details: This entire doc was basically made with VuePress which parsed markdown files and corresponding assets using webpack.
+  image: /sewing.jpg
+  details: Feeling the need to create?
+Our industrial Sewing machines and overlockers are waiting to connect your cool threads.
-- title: Fun Docs made with VuePress
+- title: Raspberry Pi
-  details: This entire doc was basically made with VuePress which parsed markdown files and corresponding assets using webpack.
+  image: /Rpi.jpg
+  details: Get started with linux using a Raspberry Pi.
+From home theatre to home automation and voice control like in the movies, do it all in one of our customised Rpi workspaces.

 footer: Developed using VuePress by Kurt@Kurtsch.com.au
 ---